 The ins and outs of custody and changing residence

-If you have concerns regarding changing residence or school districts and child custody agreements, the Michigan attorneys at Barberi Law have experience guiding clients through these situations.
+If you have concerns regarding changing residence or school districts and child custody agreements, the family law attorneys at Barberi Law have experience guiding clients through these situations.
 Individuals come to us for information regarding a change of residence.
 We are happy to provide a free book explaining your options and the challenges you might face.
 Our lawyers answer questions, such as:

 - How far can I move without the court’s permission?

-- If a move of only a few miles necessitates a change in a school district, do I still need to obtain the agreement of my ex-spouse?
+- If a move of only a few miles necessitates a change in a school district, do I still need to obtain agreement of my ex-spouse?

 - Do I need court permission to enroll my child in a different school?

 These and many more questions are addressed in a book written by Mr. Barberi.
 The book, “The Divorce Book: What Every Michigan Married Man Or Woman Need to Know…and 5 Things That Can Sink Your Divorce Case,” has been specifically written to answer questions regarding your rights and the legal process involved in change of school districts.
 No matter your situation, we encourage you to contact our office.
 We will mail you Mr. Barberi’s book, free of charge, and you can schedule a consultation at our office if you feel that it would be helpful.

 Michigan child custody laws